NLPatVCU/medaCy/CONTRIBUTING.md

 Once you have made desired changes and ran unit tests, complete the following steps:

+1) Add the changed file to the local repository using the command:

+    `git add <file_name>`.

-1) Commit the changes to the local repository using the command:
+2) Commit the changes to the local repository using the command:

-    `git commit -a "message about change"`.
+    `git commit -m "message about change"`.

-2) Push changes to the remote repository using the command:
+3) Push changes to the remote repository using the command:

     `git push origin <created_branch_name>`.

-After pushing into the remote repository, make sure to submmit a new pull request.
+After pushing into the remote repository, make sure to submit a new pull request.